adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Flower client

-After we get our local training pipeline sorted, let's build our Flower client.
+Let's build our Flower client after we get our local training pipeline sorted.
 To conform to Flower client, we need to implement four functions: `getParameters()`, `getProperties()`, `fit()`, and `evaluate()`.
-In the following sections we provide detailed description of each function.
+In the following sections, we provide a detailed description of each function.

 ```swift
 public protocol Client {